41 Books About Spain

 Non-Fiction Books About Spain

 Chris Stewart and his wife become owners of a sheep farm in the mountains of Southern Spain.
-This memoir is about their adventures in farm life and the village around them, and sounds like a Spain version of Under the Tuscan Sun.
+This memoir is about their adventures in farm life and the village around them as they build a life they love, all anchored in Stewart’s consistent optimism.
 For fans of ex-pat travel memoirs.

 Roads to Santiago: A Modern-Day Pilgrimage Through Spain by Cees Nooteboom